colinbate/johannes/README.md

  * Content curation (timed release, expiry, etc)
  * Content workflow

-Some client side libraries that I'm using, or might use:
+Some client side libraries that I'm using, or might use.
+I need to do something with my code organization.

  * jQuery
+ * Backbone
+ * ICanHaz
  * SimpleModal
  * jquery.form.js
  * guiders.js --- for helping people initially